dalealleshouse/algorithms/graph_search/README.md

     order = order - 1
 ```

+### Strongly Connected Components (Directed)

+Finding the [strongly connected
+components](../graph_concepts/README.md#strongly-connected-components-directed)
+of a directed graph is the most complex of the algorithms shown here.
+It is
+often referred to as the *Kosaraju* algorithm because he is the person who
+discovered it in 1978.

 ## Applications
 * Connectivity - In a network, ensure that every node is reachable.
 * Shortest Path - Shortest distance between two places on a map (driving